-All Personnel of the Diocese, including, but not limited to, mandated reporters, who have actual knowledge of, or who have reasonable cause to suspect abuse or neglect of a minor, must immediately report that information to the appropriate civil authorities.
+All personnel of the Diocese, including, but not limited to, mandated reporters, who have actual knowledge of or who have reasonable cause to suspect sexual misconduct against a minor by clergy must immediately report that information to the appropriate civil authorities.
 Nonetheless, "...it is absolutely forbidden for a confessor to betray in any way a penitent in words or in any manner and for any reason."
 [Can.
 983 §1]

-- 5.1.1 Personnel must comply with all applicable civil laws with respect to the reporting of allegations of sexual abuse of minors to civil authorities. - 5.1.2 In addition to following the laws of the State of Michigan, a report of possible sexual abuse of minors by clergy must be made to the Victim Assistance Coordinator.
-The Victim Assistance Coordinator shall notify the diocesan attorney and the Delegate for Safe Environment of any report of sexual abuse of minors by clergy. - 5.1.3 The diocesan attorney shall also report all allegations of sexual abuse of a minor by clergy to appropriate civil authorities. - 5.1.4 The Diocese will report sexual abuse of current minors to civil authorities even if the victim and/or others have already reported or intend to report to civil authorities. - 5.1.5 The Diocese will report all clergy abuse of minors, even if the victim is no longer a minor, the victim would prefer to not have the allegation reported to law enforcement, the clergy member is deceased, and/or the cleric is/was a member of another diocese or religious institute. - 5.1.6 If the allegation of abuse, neglect, or misconduct involves the Bishop (current, emeritus, or deceased) or other ecclesiastical superior (such as a major religious superior) or if there is a complaint of neglect or disregard in handling an allegation, the Victim Assistance Coordinator and the Delegate for Safe Environment will follow the practices established by the USCCB in compliance with Vos estis and report to civil authorities in a timely manner, if applicable. - 5.1.7 The Victim Assistance Coordinator is to encourage victim-survivors to directly report the allegation to civil authorities and is to assist them in reporting to the degree wanted by each victim-survivor.
-[Further responsibilities of the Victim Assistance Coordinator are described in Section 10.]
+- 5.1.1 Personnel must comply with all applicable civil laws with respect to the reporting of allegations of sexual abuse of minors to civil authorities. - 5.1.2 In addition to following the laws of the State of Michigan, a report of sexual abuse of minors by clergy must be made to the Victim Assistance Coordinator.
+The Victim Assistance Coordinator shall notify the diocesan attorney and the Delegate for Safe Environment of any report of sexual abuse of minors by clergy. - 5.1.3 The diocesan attorney shall report all allegations of sexual abuse of a minor by clergy to appropriate civil authorities. - 5.1.4 The Diocese will report clergy sexual abuse of minors to civil authorities even if the victim has already or intends to report to civil authorities, even if the victim is no longer a minor, even if the victim would prefer to not have the allegation reported to law enforcement, even if the clergy member is deceased, and even if the cleric is/was a member of another diocese or religious institute.

+- 5.1.5 If the allegation of abuse, neglect, or misconduct involves the Bishop (current, emeritus, or deceased) or other ecclesiastical superior (such as a major religious superior) or if there is a complaint of neglect or disregard in handling an allegation, the Victim Assistance Coordinator and the Delegate for Safe Environment will follow the practices established by the USCCB in compliance with Vos Estis and report to civil authorities in a timely manner. - 5.1.6 The Victim Assistance Coordinator is to encourage victims to directly report the allegation to civil authorities and is to assist victims in reporting to the degree wanted by each victim.
+[Further responsibilities of the Victim Assistance Coordinator is described in Section 10.]

-6.0 INVESTIGATION and INTERIM PROTECTIVE MEASURES
+6.0 INVESTIGATION & INTERIM PROTECTIVE MEASURES

-Each reported incident of sexual abuse of a minor by clergy will be promptly investigated and reviewed by the diocesan Review Board.
+Each reported incident of sexual abuse of a minor by clergy will be promptly investigated and will be reviewed by the Diocesan Review Board.
 Care will be taken not to interfere with any criminal investigation.
 If an allegation is under investigation by civil authorities, the diocesan investigation will be suspended until civil authorities authorize the Diocese to proceed.